-Local jurisdictions shall implement an organic waste recycling program on and after January 1, 2016 to divert organic waste generated by businesses.
+Assembly Bill 1826 requires local jurisdictions to implement an organic waste recycling program on and after January 1, 2016 to divert organic waste generated by businesses.
 If a jurisdiction has an organic waste recycling program in place that meets CalRecycle's requirements, it is not required to implement a new or expanded organic waste recycling program.
-Currently, the LASAN Curbside Green WAste Program ONLY accepts fruits and vegetables from the garden in the green bin.
+Currently, the LASAN Residential Curbside Green Waste Program ONLY accepts fruits and vegetables from the garden in the green bin.
 Please do NOT place food waste and food scraps in the green bin.

 *Note: Multi-family dwellings are not required to have a food waste diversion program.

 A jurisdiction's organic waste recycling program targeted to commercial organic waste generators may include, but is not limited to, one or more of the following key elements:

 The law also requires that each jurisdiction’s program contain certain common elements.
 These requirements are applicable whether or not the jurisdiction meets its 50 percent per capita disposal target: